andrecavalcante/phd_thesis/README.md

-Visual scene analysis based on the kurtosis of response of independent component filters
+Visual scene analysis based on the kurtosis of responses of independent component filters
 ======

 by